freesiagaul/monokai-pro-betterdiscord/README.md

 This theme was designed to be minimal - such that my IDE and Discord looked the same.
 But found others wanted to use it, so it's public. :) <br>

-This theme could be improved a lot, so feel free to play around!
+This theme could be improved a lot (e.g. JS tiling,) so feel free to play around!

 <div align=left><h2>Installation</h2>
 <ol>